Their logo has a medieval knight in the middle, so noble and stern. But can we say the same for VPN Master?

 Netflix Test: Don’t believe it for a second

-If you go on VPN Master’s website, you’ll see a banner with a bold statement that the VPN actively fights censorship, accompanied by another banner claiming to unblock streaming services like Netflix, Hulu, and BBC iPlayer.
+If you go on VPN Master’s website, you’ll see a banner with a bold statement that the VPN actively fights censorship, accompanied by another banner claiming to be a VPN that can unblock streaming services like Netflix, Hulu, and BBC iPlayer.

 Of course, we checked if their claim was true.